Eykam/DroneStudio/README.md

 - [X] Each vertex assigned a color using shaders
 - [X] Render box
 - [X] Color each face of the box differently
-- [ ] Create Hierarchy of nodes instead of flatmap of meshes
+- [ ] Create hierarchy of nodes instead of flatmap of meshes
 - [ ] Change line rendering to quads
+- [ ] Kill threads / end processes when program closed

 ### 1.2 Camera